 - Getting into financial difficulty – If you get into financial difficulty and can’t keep up repayments on borrowing then this will affect your credit score.
-If things get to the point where you need an Individual Voluntary Arrangement (IVA) to help sort things out, or have to declare yourself bankrupt, then this can have a lasting effect on your credit score.
-Similarly, if you find yourself issued with a County Court Judgement (CCJ), this could stay on your credit file for six years and make getting credit more difficult.
+If things get to the point where you need an Individual Voluntary Arrangement (IVA) to help sort things out, or have to declare yourself bankrupt, then this can have a lasting effect on your credit score for up to siz years.
+Similarly, if you find yourself issued with a County Court Judgement (CCJ), this can also stay on your credit file for six years and make getting credit more difficult.

 - Being close to your credit limit – Although it can be tempting to spend on your credit card and only repay the minimum amount each month, this can see you quickly reach your credit limit.
 If you use up too much of your available credit, this can have a negative impact on your credit score, even if you don’t go over your limit.
-Always try to pay the full amount off each month, or at least repay more than the minimum, and try to keep your usage down to no more than 50% of your credit limit.
+Always try to pay the full amount off each month, or at least repay more than the minimum, and try to keep your usage down to a manageable amount.

-- Having no credit history – You might also be considered to have ‘bad credit’ if you’ve never taken out a credit card or any kind of loan.
+- Having no credit history – You might also be considered to have ‘bad credit’ if you’ve never taken out any for of credit.
 This is because lenders and credit reference agencies have no way of knowing how you handle credit.

 - Having too many credit searches – If you get rejected for credit, resist the temptation to keep applying to different lenders.
 Multiple applications mean multiple hard searches on your credit file, and too many in a short space of time can put a dent in your credit score.

 If any of the above applies to you, bad credit credit cards could be a good option to help improve your credit rating.